brandonfancher/wallet-rn/README.md

 * [node-libs-browser](https://github.com/webpack/node-libs-browser) should be installed to provide many of the basic node functions.
 * **Chrome Debugger**: One side effect seems to be decreased Chrome debugger load times: https://github.com/philikon/ReactNativify/issues/7.
 We'll have to investigate that later.
 * **Slower packager times**: take a closer look at the config options in `rn-cli.config.js` to see if we can speed that up.
+* We may have issues with Jest tests when we use them.
+If so, refer to this SO thread: https://stackoverflow.com/questions/45084751/debugging-react-native-with-node-shims-in-vs-code

 ### crypto
 * There are several libraries that attempt to shim `crypto`: [react-native-crypto](https://github.com/mvayngrib/react-native-crypto) (a clone of [crypto-browserify](https://github.com/crypto-browserify/crypto-browserify) with `randomBytes` replaced) and [native-crypto](https://github.com/calvinmetcalf/native-crypto).
 I opted for the former.
 Haven't tried the latter yet.